CatGuy1300/AP2_EX3/README.md

 Use an IDE which supports running android projects to open the project from the directory you cloned it into earlier.
 Now from your IDE, run the app.

 ## Design
-You can see here our [UML diagram](https://online.visual-paradigm.com/community/share/ap2-ex3-vpd-lkr0hgjxp)
+You can see here our [UML diagram](https://online.visual-paradigm.com/community/share/ap2-ex3-vpd-lkr0hgjxp) or [here](https://online.visual-paradigm.com/app/diagrams/#G18e4zO-XyvWYFPzMT15UmFuwRWdz7XwK_)
 #### Model, VMs and Views (MVVM)
 The main architecture we use in the project is the MVVM architecture.